-1) The nylon collar should be placed over the fittings on the rear of the Water-Cooled Nozzle assembly.
+- 1) The nylon collar should be placed over the fittings on the rear of the Water-Cooled Nozzle assembly.
 It is important that the collar alignment and indication hole (viewed from the rear of the nozzle) align with the small concave mark provided on the collar of the Water-Cooled Nozzle.
-Apply the water transfer fittings to the fittings provided on the Water-Cooled Nozzle See page 21 for directions on achieving correct transfer fitting height (1.410").
-The transfer fittings will break if they are tight-ened too far, and they will leak if they are not tight enough.
+Apply the water transfer fittings to the fittings provided on the Water-Cooled Nozzle See page 19 for directions on achieving correct transfer fitting height (1.410").
+The transfer fittings will break if they are tightened too far, and they will leak if they are not tight enough.
 Also, transfer fittings are not designed to be reused.
-If you do not have any spare transfer fittings.
-Make replacement if necessary, and lubricate the O-rings with silicone lubricant.

-2) The nozzle assembly may now be applied to the Docking Spool®.
-For proper orientation of the water fittings to the channels provided in the Docking Spool®, it is extremely important that the indicator hole in the collar align with the small concave mark provided on the face of the Docking Spool®.
+If you do not have any spare transfer fittings and are forced to reuse one, you must use Loc-Tite to reseal the threads.
+Examine the O-rings on the water transfer fittings.
+Make replacement if necessary, and lubricate the O-rings with silicone lubricant. - 2) The nozzle assembly may now be applied to the Docking Spool®.
+For proper orientation of the water fittings to the channels provided in the Docking Spool®, it is extremely important that the indicator hole in the collar align with the small concave mark provided on the face of the Docking Spool.
 This alignment will allow the Water-Cooled Nozzle to be pushed up into the Docking Spool®, after which the cone nut may be applied.
-Make sure that the nozzle is all the way up and that the cone nut is very tight.

-3) The insulation tube should now be placed in the Water-Cooled Nozzle.
+Make sure that the nozzle is all the way up and that the cone nut is very tight. - 3) The insulation tube should now be placed in the Water-Cooled Nozzle.
 With the high capacity water cooled nozzle assemblies, the insulation tube has a shoulder on one end with a smaller ID that must be inserted up into the torch and recess inside the counter-bored collar of the water-cooled nozzle assembly.
-Next, insert the spatter disc into the Water-Cooled Nozzle, followed by pushing the support tube (for high capacity nozzles) up into the Water-Cooled Nozzle onto the front of the Docking Spool®.
+Next, insert the spatter disc into the Water-Cooled Nozzle, followed by pushing the support tube (for high capacity nozzles) up into the Water-Cooled Nozzle onto the front of the Docking Spool.
 The collet nut will hold the support tube, spatter disc, and insulation tube in the torch.
 The collet does not have to be removed but only loosened 1/2 turn to 1 full turn to change a slip-in tip.
 When using a threaded tip, the tip itself holds the support tube and inner parts in place.
 Please remember that you do not have to remove a gas nozzle to change a tip.
 For nozzle cleaning with the nozzle thread chaser tap, see p.
 11. Always clean and blow out a torch before applying the current tip and gas nozzle.